 - You must have the spell available to you (i.e., you haven't forgotten to memorize it or already used it up without recovering it somehow).

 - Casting a spell almost always requires a Standard action.
 Some combat or defensive spells (Feather Fall (Spell), for example) are immediate actions.
-Spells with one or more Metamagic Feats (see Quicken Spell (Feat) or Multispell (Feat) )sometimes have their casting times increased to full round actions as a result of applying the metamagic feat to them, but they're generally Worth It.
+Spells with one or more Metamagic Feats (see Quicken Spell (Feat) or Multispell (Feat) )sometimes have their casting times decreased to swift actions as a result of applying the metamagic feat to them, but they're generally Worth It.

 - To cast a spell, you must be able to speak (if the spell has a verbal component), gesture (if it has a somatic component), and manipulate the material components or focus (if any).
 Additionally, you must concentrate to cast a spell.
 Drawing a material component for a spell (if any) is always treated as part of the action of casting the spell.